 You can also use any variety of pears for pear sauce.
 My personal preference are Barrettes, because they cook through really quickly.
 If you’re using a variety of apples that cook fast too, like Macintosh apples, Barlett pears are a great choice, since they will cook through at the same time.
 Bosc pears hold their shape longer when cooked, so they are a good choice if you’re using Granny Smith apples.

-- Place the peeled and cored apples and pears in a large pot.
+- Peel and core apples and pears.
+Place them in a large pot.

 - Pour in the water and add the sugar, if using.
 You can also add a cinnamon stick, for flavor, right into the pot, to cook along with the fruit.

 - Whenever I make apple or pear sauce, I always fill the pot all the way to the top with water, so that I can make Kompot, a really delicious drink.
 If you don’t plan to make Kompot, just add enough water to barely cover the fruit.

 - Cook the fruit.
 Bring the water to a boil, then reduce the heat to a simmer.
 Cook, covered, until the apples and pears are tender and soft, and a fork or toothpick easily pierces it.
 This usually takes 20-30 minutes, after boiling.
 However, the cooking time depends on how big you cut the fruit and what varieties of apples of pears you are using.